 All enrolled divinity students who must withdraw from the University may do so by completing a withdrawal form and submitting the form to the Office of Academic Affairs.
 Ordinarily, a withdrawal signals the intent not to return to the University.
 Students who intend to return to the University should follow the process for Leave of Absence.
-Withdrawal/Leave of Absence forms are available in the Office of Academic Affairs.
+Withdrawal/Leave of Absence forms are available on the Academics page of the school's website.